Genki (company): Recent works

 In 2010, Genki created an alternate reality game division called Genki ARG to replace the discontinued Genki Racing Project.
 This division was closed in late March 2012.

 Around the same time, Genki assisted UTV Ignition Games in the development of their 2011 action game release El Shaddai: Ascension of the Metatron according to the game's director, helping them with the creation of the acclaimed one-off motorcycle action sequence taking place in Chapter 6: Azazel's Zeal, for which they were left uncredited.

 The Shutokou Battle series was revived with a Mobage version for mobile phones released on January 27, 2017.
 This was the first Shutokou Battle game after GRP was discontinued.
 On September 28 of the same year, however, Genki announced that they were discontinuing the service, which was shut down by the end of November.

-On August 22, 2024, Genki announced a new entry in the Tokyo Xtreme Racer series, simply titled Tokyo Xtreme Racer, released on January 23, 2025 under Early Access.
+On August 22, 2024, Genki announced a new entry in the Tokyo Xtreme Racer series, simply titled Tokyo Xtreme Racer, released on January 23, 2025 under early access, with the full release being released on September 25, 2025.
+The PlayStation 5 version was released on February 26, 2026.